Ethical Issues and Vaccines

 Ethical debates and objections to school and other mandates arise because some individuals and communities disagree with the mandates, and/or have religious or philosophical beliefs that conflict with vaccination.
 For example, in an effort to protect the greatest number of people, public health vaccine regulations may infringe upon individual autonomy and liberty.
 Tension results when individuals want to exercise their right to protect themselves and/or their children by refusing vaccination, if they do not accept existing medical or safety evidence, or if their ideological beliefs do not support vaccination.

 Sometimes vaccine mandate controversies include multiple and interrelated ethical dilemmas.
 This is the case for the vaccine for the human papillomavirus (HPV), a sexually transmitted disease (STD).
 The FDA approved the first HPV vaccine in 2006.
 After the ACIP recommended three doses of the vaccine for girls aged 11-12, various state legislatures attempted to mandate vaccination.
-Ethical objections to this mandate have ranged to include religious concerns that a vaccine to protect against an STD contradicts abstinence-based messages; fears that the vaccine could potentially force a child to undergo an intervention misaligned with her family’s beliefs; and human rights questions about the fairness of providing a vaccine to one sex only.,
+Ethical objections to this mandate have ranged to include religious concerns that a vaccine to protect against an STD contradicts abstinence-based messages; fears that the vaccine could potentially force a child to undergo an intervention misaligned with her family’s beliefs; and human rights questions about the fairness of providing a vaccine to one sex only (though now in the United States the vaccine is recommended for all adolescents).,

-To respect individuals’ beliefs and address their varied concerns, all 50 states allow vaccination exemptions for medical contraindications; 48 states allow religious exemptions; and 20 states allow exemptions for philosophical reasons.
+All 50 states allow vaccination exemptions for medical contraindications; to address individuals’ beliefs and their varied concerns about vaccination, 48 states allow religious exemptions; and 20 states allow exemptions for philosophical reasons.
 Many scientific and medical research studies have found that individuals who exercise religious and/or philosophical exemptions are at a greater risk of contracting infections, which put themselves and their communities at risk.
 Thus, medical and public health advocates often struggle to balance the ethics of protecting individual beliefs and the community’s health.

 Vaccine Research and Testing